alfonsocrisci/grow-theme-user-profile-theme-automated-tests/README.md

 - has the right spacing and appears on the left
 - has hyerlink that leads to a relevant Loop URL

+The library used ([jasmine] / [jasmine-jquery]) is specified in comments at the top of each spec, in the [user-profile-theme-tests.js](https://github.com/alffox/grow-theme-user-profile-theme-automated-tests/blob/master/js/tests/user-profile-theme-tests.js) file

 ## External libraries used

 - [Jasmine](https://jasmine.github.io/) - v.
 3.1.0